elvindesouza/hardening/README.md

 It is easy to script graphical popups/alerts on an event too.

-> There is no point collecting logs if you're never going to read them
+> **There is no point collecting logs if you're never going to read them**

 ## Encryption

-discussed in further detail [Here](encryption.md)
+_discussed in further detail [Here](encryption.md)_

 ## Physical Security

 Use full disk encryption if you have valuable or sensitive information.
 Any devices taken out of the house must be visited individually and checked to see if any banking information, credit card numbers, etc. are unsecured.

-> Remember, your stolen 10k phone can have enough photographs of you, your signature, and your banking habits/information to successfully impersonate you.
+> Remember, your stolen 10k phone can have enough information from photographs of you, your signature, and your banking habits/information to successfully impersonate you.

 Ensure any mobile payment apps have an "app-lock" on them at the very least.
 Enable `remote wipe`, and `FindMyPhone` features if available.

 Make sure your network and electrical wiring is not exposed outside the house, [juicy target for rodents and neighbourhood kids](https://slate.com/technology/2014/08/shark-attacks-threaten-google-s-undersea-internet-cables-video.html), and of course, the elements.

-## TOR setup

 ---